 The region also has several institutions of higher education which promote the continuing life of the mind.
 Eckerd College, Stetson University's College of Law, the University of South Florida, St. Petersburg College, the Poynter Institute for Media Studies, and the University of Tampa are probably the best-known of these.
 There are also a variety of religiously-affiliated colleges within reasonable commuting distance.

 Tampa Bay has much to please the sports enthusiast.
-At present, the area is home to the 2002 Super Bowl Champion Tampa Bay Buccaneers, arena football (Tampa Bay Storm), and ice hockey (Tampa Bay Lightning).
-The area has long provided winter training seasons for various major league baseball teams, and St. Petersburg has its own professional baseball team, the Tampa Bay Rays, which began play in 1998 as the Devil Rays.
+At present, the area is home to the 2002 Super Bowl Champion Tampa Bay Buccaneers, and ice hockey team Tampa Bay Lightning.
+The area has long provided winter training seasons for various major league baseball teams, and St. Petersburg has its own professional baseball team, the Tampa Bay Rays, which began play as the Devil Rays in 1998.
 In 2012, the Rowdies won the NASL Soccer Bowl Championship after a thrilling shoot-out victory in front of a sold out crowd at Al Lang Stadium in downtown St. Petersburg.
-The area also hosts PGA golf tournaments, NCAA basketball playoffs, sailing regattas, Grand Prix auto racing as well as a wide range of amateur athletic competitions throughout the year.
+The area also hosts PGA golf tournaments, NCAA basketball playoffs, sailing regattas, Grand Prix auto racing, as well as a wide range of amateur athletic competitions throughout the year.
 Numerous running races and triathlons use our pretty roadways, and local run clubs are a great way to meet people.

 Shorecrest is located in the midst of all of this, very near the geographic center of one of the fastest-growing metropolitan areas in the Southeast.
 We offer regionally competitive salaries which enable a high quality of life in a very desirable environment.
 A career at Shorecrest offers both professional and personal satisfaction; living in the St. Pete / Tampa Bay area is a pleasure in its own right.
 After all, some 4 million tourists annually come to visit what those of us who live and work here call home!
 We appreciate your interest in our school and wish you well in your job search.